samergain/weather-app/README.md

 # How Does It Work?

-* Connect to the weatheh API (openweathermap.org) to get information about the current weather and the next five days
+* Connect to the weather API (openweathermap.org) to get information about the current weather and the weather for the next five days
-* Each searched item will be stored in the "History list"
+* Each searched item will be stored in the "History list" (localStorage)

 # Links: